 The Contest Submission Period is on a rolling basis.
-All submissions for the 2021 film festival must be submitted and received by January 5, 2021.
-Entries received after this time will be considered for the following OEFF contest submission period.
+All submissions for 2023 must be submitted and received by June 25, 2023.
+Entries received after this time will be considered for the following contest submission period.

 7. How to Enter – Submission Rules/Guidelines

 There is a limit of one (1) entry per person or per group, regardless of category of entry.
 However, an entrant may submit a film as an individual submission, and also be a member of a group for a group entry, for a different film.
 Any additional entries will be void.
 All film submissions must be made electronically.
 If you have a special circumstance and need to submit a hard copy DVD, contact Lisa Files at email@example.com.

 All entries (hard copy or electronic) become the property of Sponsor and will not be returned.
 As a condition of participation, entrants agree that all entries can be used for marketing purposes and future events held by Sponsor and/or hosted on Sponsor’s website.

 A. Steps to submit an electronic file:

 1) Enter your film on FilmFreeway.
 Simply click the button Submit Now button, upload your film and fill out the online form.